The UK officially left the European Union on Friday, January 31, 2020 after almost 50 years as a member state.

 The border between Northern Ireland and the Republic to the south spans 310 miles and is littered with over 300 different crossings – many of these are private or unmarked roads where the only way of knowing whether you’re in the south or the north is by dint of the speed limit signs which are in miles per hour in Northern Ireland but kilometre per hour in the Republic of Ireland.

 The idea of a return to a border of checkpoints, customs agents and maybe even armed officers – a reality that is often referred to as a hard border – is something that very few want to see, and is a direct contradiction to much of the good work enacted from the Good Friday Agreement.
-However, if and when Brexit occurs and the UK leaves the EU, Northern Ireland and the Republic of Ireland will no longer both be members of the single market or the customs union, thus making a borderless Ireland a real challenge.
+However, now that the UK has left the EU, Northern Ireland and the Republic of Ireland are no longer both members of the single market or the customs union, thus making a border-less Ireland a real challenge.

 I’ve heard a lot about the backstop, what is it?

 The backstop is a sort of last resort that maintains an open border on the island of Ireland in the event that the UK leaves the EU without securing an all-encompassing deal.
-A scenario that is looking increasingly likely given the futility of Brexit negotiations to date.
-And after Brexit, this could all change.
+Even though the UK has officially exited the EU, we still don’t know what the relationship between Ireland and Northern Ireland will look like.